 Salt and freshly ground black pepper

-4 sole fillets, about 3 to 4 ounces each
+4 sole fillets, about 3 to 4 ounces each½ cup all purpose flour

 1 Tablespoon vegetable oil